ukc-co663/depsolver/README.md

 make all
 ```

-2. Each test consists of three files (REOSITORY, INITIAL, and CONSTRAINTS), as
+2. Each test consists of three files (REPOSITORY, INITIAL, and CONSTRAINTS), as
 described in the problem statement.
 Your solver is run on each test, and its
 output scored using these commands: